 Have you ever imagined eating a meal cooked by one of the world’s top chefs?
-Now imagine eating that meal in space!
+Now imagine eating that meal in space.
 José Andrés is already a globally known chef, humanitarian, and New York Times best-selling author.
-Now, he’s adding another profession to that list: he’s creating traditional Spanish paella for space travel.
+He’s adding another profession to that list: creating traditional Spanish paella for space travel.
 His meals will feed the astronauts on Axiom Space’s Ax-1 mission, the first all-private crew mission to the International Space Station.

 In March, I had a chance to speak with Chef Andrés.
 We talked about what it’s like to create food for astronauts.
-Andrés is someone who wants to make connections with all types of people, and that involves creativity and imagination.
-It was inspiring to hear about his work.
-And he was funny!
-And encouraging: He motivates young people to work hard, dream big, and believe in themselves.
+Andrés is someone who wants to connect with all types of people, and that involves creativity and imagination.
+I found him to be inspiring, funny, and encouraging.
+He motivates young people to work hard, dream big, and believe in themselves.

 Read part of our conversation below.